 Community capacity building refers to the identification, strengthening and linking of your community's tangible resources, such as local service groups, and intangible resources like community spirit.
 At Mountain State it often takes the form of "pay it forward".

-For over twenty five years, Mountain State Centers for Independent Living (MTSTCIL) has been building communities for people with disabilities in West Virginia.
+For over thirty years, Mountain State Centers for Independent Living (MTSTCIL) has been building communities for people with disabilities in West Virginia.
 Through its centers in Huntington and Beckley, MTSTCIL works toward the inclusion of people with disabilities in their local communities.

 Staff, board members, and consumers at the centers actively participate in numerous community organizations as well as community events and activities.
 Staff encourage consumers to not only become volunteers at the centers, but to also volunteer at other organizations in order to expand community knowledge of the independent living philosophy.
 In addition, community volunteers are always welcome at the centers so they may better understand that philosophy.

 We have teamed with GoodSearch to help save you money and support Mountain State while shopping online.
 You can enjoy deals on things like Walgreens medications and beauty products, toys at Amazon.com, and Kohl's fashions.
 For each purchase you make, up to 20% of what you spent will be donated back to Mountain State Centers for Independent Living, at no cost to you.
 Signup now and select Mountain States Centers for Independent Living as your cause!

 Teubert Interagency Council of the Teubert Foundation assists people with vision impairments with several great programs for visually impaired children.
 Kelly A. Simpson, a Community Resources Advocate at Mountain State, has been involved with Teubert as the parent of children with visual disabilities and as a liaison with Mountain State.

 Cabell Wayne Association for the Blind offers services to Mountain State consumers.